Do you know what really makes you appreciate the magical marvels of modern technology?

 - Add slow-mo: This one is pretty self-explanatory but absolutely epic nonetheless.

 - Draw: Add your own doodles or full-blown art to the screen.

 - Add effects: Enhance the video with popping 3-d effects, text, music, or animations of your choosing.

 If you don’t feel like working with the default video editing software from Windows due to the lack of features but you’re not ready for the advanced editors, such as Adobe Premiere Pro, you can try easy-to-use video editor from Microsoft Store, such as Animotica (believe me, there is nothing better our there, that’s why we created it!).

 Simply go to Microsoft Store and type ‘video editor’, most probably you’ll see Animotica among the first there.

-What are some of the benefits you will ripe with Animotica?
+What are some of the benefits you will reap with Animotica?

 - A super-simple User Interface;

 - A vast array of powerful editing features: split, cut, add effects, stage transitions, professional audio files, green screen effect and more from the box;

 - A pitch-perfect solution for vloggers and editing enthusiasts;